-Join Thom Tremblay for an in-depth discussion in this video How to reuse existing data with a fold operation, part of Sheet Metal Design with Inventor.
+Join Thom Tremblay for an in-depth discussion in this video How to reuse existing data with a fold operation, part of Inventor: Sheet Metal Design.

 Many of the people wanting to learn the sheet metal tools of Inventor already work with sheet metal and might like to utilize some of the design information that they already have.
 Let's take a look at how you can bring in your old 2D flat patterns into the 3D world.
 We'll just start with a blank sheet metal part and just create a sketch.
 Let's start a sketch just on our x, z plane but instead of drawing, one of the options that Inventor has is to insert auto cad information.
 We can change our file type from looking for a DWG file to a DXF file.